maxamel/BitGenGo/README.md

 One of them is the Linux utility dieharder (```apt-get install dieharder```), which conducts many statistical tests and determines how random the numbers really are.
 BitGenGo has been tested against dieharder, and compared to results of other generators.
 For more information, read the Benchmark section.

+# Limitations

+Because of the dependency on context switch we must wait for some time before outputting the next bit.
+This leads to a situation where a long sequence of bits is a time consuming operation.
+A possible solution can be a preprocessing phase, where you fetch a lengthy sequence of bits (however long that takes), and store it for later use.

 # Benchmark

 The program was run against a dieharder suite and compared to the results of running dieharder